Shar Jackson: Career

-Music career

-Jackson was once a member of the short-lived pop girl group Mpulz.
-The group's only single, "The Journey," was included on The Princess Diaries soundtrack, which was released shortly before their breakup in 2002.

 Personal life

+Jackson has two other children, a son and a daughter, with her high-school ex-boyfriend.
 In 2004, Jackson was engaged to Kevin Federline, with whom she has a daughter and a son.
 The couple separated shortly before their son's birth, instigated by Federline's relationship with pop singer Britney Spears.
 Jackson sustained an amicable relationship with Federline, complimenting his parenting.
-She has two other children, a son and a daughter, with her high-school ex-boyfriend.
-Jackson is also a grandmother, as her elder daughter Cassalei welcomed a baby girl with actor Christopher Massey in 2015.
+In 2015, Jackson became a grandmother, as her elder daughter Cassalei welcomed a baby girl with actor Christopher Massey.